Last-line antibiotics losing ability to kill superbugs in EU

 In recent years, there has been a rush for the exit by the drugs industry as its researchers have struggled to find leads for novel antimicrobial drugs.
 Companies have turned instead to more profitable lines of drug research, including treatments for cancer and chronic diseases.

-Pfizer, once the leader in the field, closed its antibiotic research center in Connecticut in 2011, to the dismay of many scientists.
+Pfizer, once the leader in the field, closed its antibiotic research centre in Connecticut in 2011, to the dismay of many scientists.
 It now focuses anti-bacterial work on vaccines.

 Others to have quit include Bristol-Myers Squibb and Eli Lilly, leaving only a handful of firms like GlaxoSmithKline and Merck & Co in the game.

-Switzerland's Roche, however, has re-entered the arena through a $550 million tie-up with privately held Polyphor this month to develop and commercialize an experimental antibiotic against hospital superbugs.
+Switzerland's Roche, however, has re-entered the arena through a $550 million tie-up with privately held Polyphor this month to develop and commercialise an experimental antibiotic against hospital superbugs.

 Roche's initiative was welcomed by Maire Geoghegan-Quinn, European Commissioner for Research, Innovation and Science, speaking at a news conference that was webcast from Brussels on Friday.